About

 In his downtime, Steve enjoys walks on the beach and reading romance novels.

-Heather Jernegan Recovery Coach
+Heather Jernegan — Recovery Coach Email Heather

 Her goals are to work closely with women on fostering healthy relationships, communicating effectively, and setting boundaries that encourage long-term healing.
 She helps clients build a solid foundation of sobriety and create a strong path forward.